Qualcomm bags 3-year Apple extension

 Amon and other Qualcomm executives previously dampened expectations of a long-term arrangement with Apple for the component, with the device brand expected to introduce an in-house version after splashing $1 billion on most of Intel’s smartphone modem business in 2019.

-Alongside striking a cautious note on the issue in several earnings calls, Amon confirmed Qualcomm was working to the assumption it was not supplying the modems in 2024 during an interview with CNBC at MWC Barcelona 2023.
+Alongside striking a cautious note on the issue in several earnings calls, Qualcomm’s Amon confirmed the chip company was working to the assumption it was not supplying the modems in 2024 during an interview with CNBC at MWC Barcelona 2023.

 He, however added it was Apple’s decision to make.